-A. Public auctions are conducted by the Tax Collector's Office and are held once a year in the month of May.
-For more information, interested individuals can visit the Treasurer-Tax Collector page found in our County website at www.mendocinocounty.org.
+A. Public auctions are conducted by the Tax Collector's Office and are held once a year, typically in the month of June.
+For more information, interested individuals can visit our website at www.co.mendocino.ca.us/tax.

-Q I have a special assessment on my property that I object or wish to appeal who do I contact?
+Q. If I have a special assessment on my property that I object or wish to appeal who do I contact?